robnn/reportserver/readme.md

 Start Pgadmin and create a database on the local running postgres server, with the name `report_server`.

+Create a folder to hold the installed JDBC drivers, then set the `jdbc.drivers.folder` property in the config.properties file.

 CD into project directory and run:

 `mvn spring-boot:run`